uc-cdis/fence/docs/register.md

 - Check Fence db and confirm that the registration info you entered is now in the additional_info column.
 - Log out.
 Log in again.
 There should be no redirect to the registration form.
 - You can hit /user/register directly to re-register.
 - Now log in with a user that is an admin.
-Hit the /user/register/list endpoint.
-You should see your first test user's registration info.
+Hit the /user/admin/register endpoint.
+You should see user's registration info.